 - not perform periodic registration update procedure (i.e. registration procedure with registration type set to "periodic registration update");

-- when attached to the 5GCN:

-- perform mobility registration update procedure (i.e. registration procedure with registration type set to "mobility registration update") when after handover the UE detects that it has entered a tracking area not in the assigned list of tracking areas;
+- perform mobility registration update procedure (i.e. registration procedure with registration type set to "mobility registration update") when after handover the UE detects that it has entered a tracking area not in the assigned list of tracking areas or when the UE receives the CONFIGURATION UPDATE COMMAND message and detects that registration update procedure is requested; and

-- perform the service request procedure in order to request the establishment of the radio bearers when uplink user data is to be sent;

 - perform de-registration procedure when the UE is switched off, the USIM is removed or disabled, the 5GS capability of the UE is disabled, or when requested by the AMF.

+In 5GMM-CONNECTED mode over 3GPP access, a UE with a valid USIM enabled will:

+- perform the service request procedure in order to request the establishment of the radio bearers when uplink user data is to be sent.

 Editor's note: The case of the UE without a valid USIM registered to the 5GCN and using emergency services is FFS.

 8.2.5 5GMM-CONNECTED mode with RRC inactive indication

+This subclause is only applicable for UE's 5GMM mode over 3GPP access.

 The UE is in 5GMM-CONNECTED mode with RRC inactive indication when the UE is in:

-- 5GMM-CONNECTED mode at the NAS layer; and
+- 5GMM-CONNECTED mode over 3GPP access at the NAS layer; and

-- RRC_INACTIVE state at the AS layer (see 3GPP TS 38.300 [21]).
+- RRC_INACTIVE state at the AS layer (see 3GPP TS 38.300 [26]).